X-lab2017/open-leaderboard/README.md

 3. Fork and clone the repository to local, and then you can develop the code locally.
 4. Run `npm run prettier` to quickly format all your code.
 5. Send a pull request on GitHub after you finish developing the code, and wait for the community maintainer to review the code.

+To make sure we can easily recap what happened previously, we have prepared a pull request template.
+You need to fill out the PR template.
+If you feel that some part of the template is redundant and your description is clear enough, you can just keep the necessary parts.

 ### Installation